Problem Solving Resource Guide

-To make an appointment or discuss a concern, please call the EEO Office at
+To make an appointment or discuss a concern, please call the Office of Diversity and Inclusion at

 The Ombuds Office is a designated neutral party who provides confidential and informal assistance for resolving university-related concerns, especially those that are not being adequately addressed through usual procedures.
 The ombuds is independent of the university's formal administrative structure and will consider all sides of an issue in an impartial and objective manner.
 The ombuds cannot impose solutions, but will identify options and strategies for resolution.

 The ombuds will provide impartial, objective and confidential assistance to the campus community by hearing and mediating complaints or conflicts.
 Services of the ombuds are available to all members of the University community.
 The ombuds can help when employees: